bjssacademy/advanced-tdd/chapter06/chapter06.md

 You can see that we have converted the price float into a Money object, and have added a default currency.

 Over time, we can remove all the tests relating to the old 'float price' design.
-We can inline out the various method calls to call the AddItem(Money) API instead.
+We can inline the various method calls to call the AddItemMoney(Money) API instead.

+Once that has been done, we could rename `AddItemMoney` to `AddItem`.
+Go does not support method overloading (same name, different parameters), so we have to work in two steps.

-This gives us an iterative, safe approach to migrating the API to our code.
+This approach gives us an iterative, safe way to migrating the API to our code.

 ## Next: FIRST tests - the secret to usable tests